alibaba/MNN/3rd_party/flatbuffers/docs/source/Compiler.md

 	                   statements) use `--no-includes.`

--   `--no-includes` : Don't generate include statements for included schemas the generated file depends on (C++).
+-   `--no-includes` : Don't generate include statements for included schemas the generated file depends on (C++ / Python).

 -   `--gen-mutable` : Generate additional non-const accessors for mutating FlatBuffers in-place.

+-   `--gen-onefile` : Generate single output file for C# and Go.

+-   `--gen-name-strings` : Generate type name functions for C++.

-    `--gen-object-api` : Generate an additional object-based API.
+-   `--gen-object-api` : Generate an additional object-based API.
 This API is more convenient for object construction and mutation than the base API, at the cost of efficiency (object allocation).
 Recommended only to be used if other options are insufficient.

 -   `--gen-compare`  :  Generate operator== for object-based API types.

+-   `--gen-nullable` : Add Clang _Nullable for C++ pointer. or @Nullable for Java.

--   `--gen-onefile` :  Generate single output file (useful for C#)
+-   `--gen-generated` : Add @Generated annotation for Java.

--   `--gen-all`: Generate not just code for the current schema files, but for all files it includes as well.
+-   `--gen-all` : Generate not just code for the current schema files, but for all files it includes as well.
 If the language uses a single file for output (by default the case for C++ and JS), all code will end up in this one file.

--   `--gen-generated`: Add @Generated annotation for Java
+-   `--cpp-include` : Adds an #include in generated file

+-   `--cpp-ptr-type T` : Set object API pointer type (default std::unique_ptr)

+-   `--cpp-str-type T` : Set object API string type (default std::string) T::c_str(), T::length() and T::empty() must be supported.
+    The custom type also needs to be constructible from std::string (see the --cpp-str-flex-ctor option to change this behavior).

+-   `--cpp-str-flex-ctor` : Don't construct custom string types by passing std::string from Flatbuffers, but (char* + length).
+This allows efficient construction of custom string types, including zero-copy construction.

+-   `--cpp-std CPP_STD` : Generate a C++ code using features of selected C++ standard.
+     Supported `CPP_STD` values:
+    * `c++0x` - generate code compatible with old compilers (VS2010).
+    * `c++11` - use C++11 code generator (default);

+-   `--object-prefix` : Customise class prefix for C++ object-based API.

+-   `--object-suffix` : Customise class suffix for C++ object-based API.

 -   `--no-js-exports` : Removes Node.js style export lines (useful for JS)

 -   `--goog-js-export` :  Uses goog.exportsSymbol and goog.exportsProperty
     instead of Node.js style exporting.
 Needed for compatibility with the